Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Part 1: ,

 \subsection{Results}

 We now consider a fixed coupling constant $\alpha$~\footnote{Note that for the numerics in Sec.~\ref{sec:first_part} we fix $\alpha=0.45$.
 This rather large (but within the physical jammed regime of the model $\alpha<\alpha_c=1/2$) value is chosen simply for numerical convenience, but does not affect any of the scalings; $R_c$ decreases for smaller $\alpha$, so that the numerical solution of the master equation becomes more challenging.
 Note that with this choice of $\alpha$ one can still neglect yield events at the negative threshold $\sigma=-1$ during the transient (i.e.\ $Q_0'(-1,\gamma)\ll 1$), but this would not be true in the yielded steady state.
 To study the avalanche dynamics in Sec.~\ref{subsec:avalanches} we will therefore switch to a lower value $\alpha=0.2$.} and study the dependence on the initial annealing by tuning the amount of initial disorder quantified by $R$.
-Here and in the following, we will consider the same ansatz as in~\cite{rossi_finite-disorder_2022}, where brittle yielding was studied in lattice elastoplastic models.
-The initial stress distribution is modelled as a Gaussian of width $R$
+Considering the same ansatz as in~\cite{rossi_finite-disorder_2022}, where brittle yielding was studied in lattice elastoplastic models, the initial stress distribution is modelled as a Gaussian of width $R$

 where the parabolic prefactor is added to have a small but non-zero yield rate during the initial transient: this is useful for numerical purposes, but not qualitatively relevant.
-We note that, although the Gaussian shape is clearly a simplification with respect to real particle systems, the annealing ansatz (\ref{eq:annealing}) captures qualitatively the strong depletion of the tail of soft elements (i.e. sites with $1-|\sigma_i|\ll 1$) for well-annealed samples.
+Although the Gaussian shape is clearly a simplification with respect to real particle systems, the annealing ansatz (\ref{eq:annealing}) captures qualitatively the strong depletion of the tail of soft elements (i.e.\ sites with $1-|\sigma_i|\ll 1$) for well-annealed samples.
 This is indeed what is found for brittle samples by empirical measurements of local residual stresses in particle simulations~\cite{richard_predicting_2020}.
+We note that the ansatz (\ref{eq:annealing}) additionally implies that the overall distribution becomes narrower with increasing annealing, a trend not seen in particle simulations~\cite{barbot_local_2018}.
+In Sec.~\ref{subsec:hetero}, we will discuss a physically better justified mechanism inducing brittle yielding, within an augmented version of the HL model accounting for yield stress heterogeneity.
+This is not expected, however, to cause qualitative changes to the scalings we derive (see Sec.~\ref{subsec:hetero}), so that we will consider the original HL model and ansatz (\ref{eq:annealing}) throughout, which will also facilitate the comparison to the RFIM.